spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

 ---
-sidebar_label: "Define Profile Variables"
+sidebar_label: "Define and Manage Profile Variables"
-title: "Define Profile Variables"
+title: "Define and Manage Profile Variables"
 description: "Learn what cluster profile variables are and how to use them."
 sidebar_position: 40
 tags: ["profiles", "cluster profiles"]